The Show (2017 film): Production

 On October 29, 2015, it was announced that Giancarlo Esposito would next direct a drama film This Is Your Death based on the script by Kenny Yakkel and Noah Pink.
 Great Point Media would fully finance the film and would also produce along with Esposito, Lawreen Yakkel, and Dobre Films' Christopher D'Elia and Michael Klein.

 Principal photography on the film began on November 15, 2015 in Vancouver, British Columbia, and it wrapped up on December 11, 2015.

-In his personal life, director Esposito, after his divorce from Joy McManigal, had to declare bankruptcy, and he considered suicide by arranging his own murder to provide insurance money for his children, just before being cast in Breaking Bad.
-A fictional version of his own personal circumstances is portrayed by Esposito himself in the film.